Camp Alvernia: Activities

 In the summer of 2000, Camp Alvernia developed a course called "Leadership Skills in Community Youth Recreation."
 The course was based in part on the camp's annual pre-camp orientation program, and participating camp counselors earn college credit.
 The Love of Learning Montessori method school moved to the grounds of Camp Alvernia in September 2004.

+Loss of records and recent events

 In the 1990s, many of the camp's records were thrown out, having suffered water damage.
 In 2010, the camp began a concerted effort to reconnect with former campers and counselors.

-In 2012, the camp built two new pools to provide additional space for recreational and instructional swim programs.
-The camp also conducts a greatly expanded boating program, with paddle boats, canoes, kayaks, stand up paddleboards (SUPs), and sailboats.
+In 2009, the camp built two new pools to provide additional space for recreational and instructional swim programs.
+The camp also conducts a greatly expanded boating program starting at age 3, with paddle boats, canoes, kayaks, stand up paddleboards (SUPs), and sailboats.
 The camp also offers a sailing certification program through US Sailing.

+In 2021, the names for the age groups were changed to refer to local birds, particularly those who live on or near the shore.
+The three year olds and early four year olds were renamed Ducklings, pre-k and kindergarten were renamed Sandpipers, 1st and 2nd grade were renamed Plovers, 3rd and 4th grade were named Ospreys, 5th and 6th grade were named Herons, and 7th-9th grade were named Eagles.